The Tastiest Plant-Based Ice Creams

 OddFellows has a process that removes nut flavors, leaving behind a neutral creamy base.
 They have a few other flavors using other nuts like hazelnut.

-Available in the Bay Area at Mitchell’s Ice Cream, Acre Pizza, The Good Scoop and Milkbomb; in New York at By Chloe and OddFellows; in Los Angeles at Honeybee Burger, Wanderlust Creamery, and Long Beach Creamery; and in Washington, D.C. at Ice Cream Jubilee and Equinox Restaurant
+Available online for nationwide shipping or in the Bay Area at Mitchell’s Ice Cream, Acre Pizza, The Good Scoop, and Milkbomb; in New York at by CHLOE. and OddFellows; in Los Angeles at Honeybee Burger, Wanderlust Creamery, and Long Beach Creamery; and in Washington, D.C. at Ice Cream Jubilee and Equinox Restaurant

-Straight outta Silicon Valley, this Alexis Ohanian (Serena Williams’ husband/Reddit founder)-backed company got sciency with their plant-based ice cream.
+Straight outta Silicon Valley, this Alexis Ohanian (Serena Williams’ husband and Reddit founder)-backed company got sciency with their plant-based ice cream.
 The “alternative protein expert” founders use a blend of heirloom corn, cassava, and oats to “replicate milk on a molecular level,” as they put it, producing a dessert that’s free of soy, nuts, coconut, gluten, GMOs, gums and stabilizers.

 But let’s get out of the lab and into the bowl.
 How does it taste?
 We tried their vanilla, chocolate, and Biscoff flavors, and they are indeed thick, rich, and creamy.
 Texture nailed.
 The Biscoff flavor is sweeter than we prefer, but the chocolate and vanilla are less so.
 The vanilla flavor is nice, but they could stand to bump up the cocoa in the chocolate.
 Our tasters did detect the teensiest of aftertaste, but it’s hard to know if we would have noticed that if we didn’t know it was plant-based.